Why Collibre

 Who we built this for

-It's not a programme.
-It's not a reset.
-It's ten seconds in the morning, taken seriously, with a product made carefully.
+It isn’t a reset, and it isn’t a fix.
+It’s ten seconds in the morning, taken seriously, with a product made carefully.

-If that sounds like the kind of thing you'd value, I'd be glad to have you as a customer.
+If that sounds like something you’d value, I’d be glad to have you.

 The product